Business and Financial Management

 USDA Rural Development

-This program provides loans and grants to Microenterprise Development Organizations (MDOs) to help microenterprises startup and growth through a Rural Microloan Revolving Fund and provide training and technical assistance to microloan borrowers and micro entrepreneurs.
+This program provides loans and grants to Microenterprise Development Organizations (MDOs) to help microenterprises start up and grow through a Rural Microloan Revolving Fund.
+They also provide training and technical assistance to microloan borrowers and microentrepreneurs.

 • Taste the Local Difference